 Devan Moonsamy has more than 15 years’ experience in the learning and development space.
-He is the CEO of the I Can Help Africa Foundation (ICHAF) Training Institute Pty (Ltd), a SETA-accredited training provider and lead supplier to large organisations such as Barloworld, the Avis Budget Group, Norton Rose Fulbright, and Peermont Global Hotels and Resorts, to name a few.
+He is the CEO of the ICHAF Training Institute Pty (Ltd), a SETA-accredited training provider and lead supplier to several large organisations.

 As a student in his early 20s, Devan started offering confidence, communication and life skills programmes to children and young adults.
 He registered his first company in these early years – the training company which has evolved to become the ICHAF Training Institute.
 Devan is a motivational speaker with a deep love for people and a passion for human growth and development.
 He speaks on the subjects of diversity, gender, persons living with disabilities, leadership, discrimination, and effective and efficient management in today’s business environment.

 Devan is a skilled corporate facilitator and communicator, and spent much of his time facilitating SETA-accredited learnerships and qualifications from the beginning of his career.
 As the ICHAF Training Institute grew, more skilled trainers joined the team to assist, and thus Devan is now able to focus more on seminars, workshops and speaking.